pw32x/gal2tmx/README.md

 * A TMX file that can be loaded in Tiled
 * Its corresponding TSX tileset using 16x16 tiles
 * The bitmap used by the TSX tileset using 16x16 tiles
-* A bitmap meant to be used by the game, using 8x8 tiles
-* A C language source and header file containing an array that describes the metatiles, mapping the 16x16 tiles into 8x8 tiles.
+* A C language source and header file containing the tileset which includes the 8x8 tiles and its metatiles map

 For example, converting "background.gal" will give these files:

-* background_tmx_tileset.bmp // bitmap for the Tiled tileset
+* background_tileset_tsx.bmp // bitmap for the Tiled tileset
-* background_tileset.bmp // the 8x8 tileset for the game/runtime
-* background_metatile_map.h // the header file for the 16x16 metatiles
+* background_tileset.h // the header file for the tileset
-* background_metatile_map.c // the source file for the 16x16 metatiles
+* background_tileset.c // the source file for the tileset
-* background_tmx_tileset.tsx // the Tiled map tileset in 16x16 tiles
+* background_tileset.tsx // the Tiled map tileset in 16x16 tiles
 * background.tmx // the Tiled map

 The Tiled tileset are 16x16 while the actual game tiles are 8x8.
 The reason they're different is that the 16x16 tiles makes it easier to build maps in Tiled while the 8x8 tiles are meant to be used on consoles.
 The metatile look up table is used at runtime to tell how a 16x16 tile is built up of 8x8 tiles.